 Construction loan monitoring also helps ensure contract administration by the owner and architect.
 This administration includes tracking weather delays, resolving design or construction issues promptly, overseeing payment, retainage, and close-out procedures, and assuring compliance with contractual obligations.
 This part of the construction loan monitor’s job helps minimize the risks of contractor default, late delivery, and substandard construction quality.

 Monthly reports keep the borrower, developers, and lenders updated about the project’s status.
 A bank inspector may complete a monthly review, but it is often limited in time and scope.
 Construction loan monitoring means monitors meet with multiple project managers and contractors.
-Again, because they are reporting to everyone, their analysis is often more detailed and accurate.
-These monthly reports cover scheduling, contract and safety compliance, payment procedures, resolution of conflict or administrative issues, and hard cost budget status.
+Again, because they are reporting to several parties, their analysis is often more detailed and accurate.
+These monthly reports cover scheduling, contract compliance, payment procedures, resolution of conflict or administrative issues, and hard cost budget status.

 What does a construction loan monitor report?